Eternal Security’s

 Nothing impure will ever enter it [New Jerusalem], nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb’s book of life.
 (Rev 21:27)

-Fundamental to the earliest Christianity was the following truth:
+Fundamental to true original Christianity was the following related truth:

 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.
 (James 1:27)

-Hence, under grace the Christian must keep himself from being polluted by the world.
-If it was solely left up to God, no one would ever become polluted by the world.
-This is why Paul told Timothy to do this which is related to final salvation.
+Hence, under true grace the Christian must keep himself, from being polluted by the world.
+If it was solely left up to God no one would ever become polluted by the world.
+This is why Paul told Timothy to do that for himself, which is related to final salvation, but antithetical to eternal security imputed righteousness!

-Again, remember their demonic belief that a person once saved will remain holy without living holy, that is, one can be righteous while doing evil.
-Notice how the following Scriptures refute such by showing that the evil doers are the wicked and not the righteous:
+Again, remember their demonic imputed righteousness belief that a person once saved will remain holy without living holy or one can be righteous while doing evil.
+Notice how the following Scriptures refute such by showing that the evildoers are the wicked and not the righteous:

 Do not drag me away with the wicked, with those who do evil, who speak cordially with their neighbors but harbor malice in their hearts.
 (Psa 28:3)